Karla Black + Kishio Suga: A New Order by O Street, UK16 November,2016

 Opinion by Richard Baird.

 A New Order is an exhibition of the work of Karla Black and Kishio Suga taking place at Modern One of the Scottish National Gallery of Modern Art between 22nd October and 19th February.
 The artists, unaware of each other’s work prior to the conception of the exhibition, working on opposite sides of the world, are described as being united in their use of everyday materials to create sculptural work that responds to specific spaces.
-This commonality informed the visual identity of the exhibition designed by Glasgow based O Street and ties together wordmark, invitations, signage and posters.
+This commonality informed the visual identity of the exhibition designed by Glasgow based O Street and ties together wordmark, invitations, banners, signage and posters.

 Although artists are divided by distance, Black in Glasgow, Scotland and Suga in Morioka, Japan, the commonality of their approach; the use of everyday materials that respond to space, is expressed in a couple of ways.
 The exhibition’s wordmark is perhaps the most literal but neatest realisation of this idea, finding a natural relationship between the names of each artist, brought together through Commercial Type’s Grafik and drawn out using white and grey.
 It is a simple but elegant concept, typeset with restraint, rooted in the nature of exhibition and in line with the gallery’s overall identity system.